 Speakers

-Gregory Balycky Senior Director, Investments
+Gregory Balycky Managing Director, Investments

-Gregory Balycky joined the Canada
+Gregory Balycky joined the Canada Infrastructure Bank in

 Montréal and is a CFA charterholder.